kubernetes/website/content/en/docs/reference/using-api/api-concepts.md

 On large clusters, retrieving the collection of some resource types may result in a significant increase of resource usage (primarily RAM) on the control plane.
-In order to alleviate its impact and simplify the user experience of the **list** + **watch** pattern, Kubernetes v1.27 introduces as an alpha feature the support for requesting the initial state (previously requested via the **list** request) as part of the **watch** request.
+To alleviate the impact and simplify the user experience of the **list** + **watch** pattern, Kubernetes v1.32 promotes to beta the feature that allows requesting the initial state (previously requested via the **list** request) as part of the **watch** request.

-Provided that the `WatchList` [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) is enabled, this can be achieved by specifying `sendInitialEvents=true` as query string parameter in a **watch** request.
+On the client-side the initial state can be requested by specifying `sendInitialEvents=true` as query string parameter in a **watch** request.
 If set, the API server starts the watch stream with synthetic init events (of type `ADDED`) to build the whole state of all existing objects followed by a [`BOOKMARK` event](/docs/reference/using-api/api-concepts/#watch-bookmarks)